Dre Campbell Farm

 12. Azera

-Another great natural insecticide to use against this menace is Azera.
+Another excellent natural insecticide to use against this menace is Azera.
+The product uses extracts from neem trees and daisies, both proven effective against many garden pests.

 13. Kaolin Clay